What Is a BSB Code and Where to Find It?

 - The name of the receiving bank branch

 You must provide this and other information when prompted during a transfer.
 If both parties are based in Australia, it may be possible to transact with less information.

 Otherwise, if you are a resident of Australia and you are requesting a transfer from outside of the country, you should provide the sender with the above information.

 Is there another way to send money to Australia?

-There are ways to send money to Australia even without a bank account.
+Yes, there are ways to send money to Australia without a bank account.

-With Payset, you can send money around the world rapidly and at affordable rates.
+With a multi-currency account from Payset, you can send money around the world rapidly and at affordable rates.
 Payset serves customers both inside and outside of Australia.
 We support the Australian dollar (AUD) via SWIFT, meaning that customers both can send and receive the asset.

 To sign up, click below:

 A Payset multi-currency account allows you to receive money in 34 different currencies and send money in up to 38 currencies, all within the same account.